f5devcentral/f5-tls-automation/code/letsencrypt/letsencrypt.rst

 This will create the folder structure.
 Per default a ``F5letsencrypt`` folder is created under the playbook directory.
 Subfolders for **keys** , **certs** and **csrs** are created.

-Use case 6: change folder for Let's Encrypt certificate/keys
+Use case 6: change folder for Lets Encrypt certificate/keys
 ============================================================

-To change the location of the Let's Encrypt folder structure, use the ``letsencrypt_dir`` variable.
+To change the location of the Lets Encrypt folder structure, use the ``letsencrypt_dir`` variable.

 ``ansible-playbook example_playbook.yml  -e "domain_name=<www.mydomain.com>" -e "acme_email=certadmin@mydomain.com"  -e "letsencrypt_dir=/var/temp/letsencrypt"``

-Use case 7: working around Let's Encrypt rate limiting
+Use case 7: working around Lets Encrypt rate limiting
 ======================================================

-Let's Encrypt limits the number of requests a single account key can send in a given time interval.
+Lets Encrypt limits the number of requests a single account key can send in a given time interval.
 I found it usefull to have a limited workaround to extend the rate limit during tests and development.
 One limiting factor is the account key.
-With following variable, the role will generate a new Account key and allow more testing, before IP rate limiting of Let's Encrpt kick in:
+With following variable, the role will generate a new Account key and allow more testing, before IP rate limiting of Lets Encrpt kick in:

 ``ansible-playbook example_playbook.yml  -e "domain_name=<www.mydomain.com>" -e "acme_email=certadmin@mydomain.com" -e "acme_directory_target=prod" -e "new_le_account_key=true"``

-.. warning:: This role will create a folder structure to store Let's Encrypt account key, certificate, key, CA certificate and csr.
+.. warning:: This role will create a folder structure to store Lets Encrypt account key, certificate, key, CA certificate and csr.

 ****************************
 Example Ansible environment: